OU Campus Content Management System

 Recycle Bin Icon

-In the context of OU Campus when the recycle bin is enabled the following functionality
+In the context of OU Campus when the recycle bin is enabled the following functionality is available:

 - Recycle: A file sent to the recycle bin can be restored.